woakes070048/everest-forms/readme.txt

 = 3.0.4         - 28-10-2024
 * Fix           - Escaping issue.
+* Fix           - Line break in the confirmation message.

 = 3.0.3.1       - 17-09-2024
 * Fix           - Issue with add new form template designs.